vs-uulm/go-subjectivelogic/README.md

-# 2024 MA Project Nuernberger - SL Go Library
+# 2024 Subjective Logic Library

 This Library provides an [Opinion](#opinion) struct as well as an array of Subjective Logic Operators: